-If these are constants, the check can be performed at compile-time by constant folding.
-Otherwise, the check can be turned into a runtime check for non-negativity of $k_0 \ge 0$ and $c_k \ge 0$ for all increments in the loop prefix.
-In some cases, this check may fail even if the program would otherwise run normally, just because the negative increments are unreachable.
-This aggressive optimization thus needs to fall back to the old loop with check statements in the loop body if the check in the loop prefix fails.
+If a_k and c_i are constants, this check can be performed at compile-time by constant folding and constant decision.
+Otherwise, the check has to be deferred to a runtime check for non-negativity of $k_0 \geq 0$ and $c_k \geq 0$ for all increments in the loop prefix as indicated above.
+In some cases, this check may conservatively fail even if the program would otherwise run normally, just because the negative increments are unreachable.
+This aggressive optimization, thus, needs to fall back to the old loop with check statements in the loop body if the check in the loop prefix fails so that the optimized check-free loop cannot be executed.